hanydesoki/Minesweeper-Game-And-Params/README.md

 ## Features:

   - Minesweeper game with a timer:
-      The goal is to clear every tiles that doesn't hide a bomb.
+      The goal is to clear every tiles that doesn't hide a mine.
 To do so, we uncover the tiles by clicking on them.
       The number showing up on a tile indicate the number of mines surrounding that tile.
 We can indicate with a flag a mine position by right clicking on the suspected tile (it is not a requierement but it will help the player).